sgonzalez/emergence-neuralnet/README.md

 ### TODO
 * Create new structure and weights files if they don't exist
 * Make the tmp file directory a constant
+* Have a "history" in the REPL like a shell does, so you can up-arrow to reuse the previously used command
+* Potentially move shared child code into a shared code directory

+## Generic (Child)
+This is as barebones as a child can get.
+It implements the basic child functionality (i.e. child process commands, XPC, kill signals, etc.) and performs concrete operations (written within the code, just a negation for now) on the input data to produce outputs in just over 200 lines of code!
+For actual use, this should be used as a template/reference to create your own child types.
+Reference ```feedforward``` for more advanced functionality (including configuration persistence).

+This base implementation currently just negates the three inputs x, y, z and outputs xn, yn, zn.

 ## Image Input Driver (Child)
 An image input driver suitable for image recognition and other tasks.